113ll3/Ibmclouddocscli/idt/troubleshooting_idt.md

 * Windows users:
 Download and install the binary at https://github.com/kubernetes/helm/releases/tag/v2.6.0

-To install the container-registry plug-in:
+To install the container-registry plugin:
 `ibmcloud plugin install container-registry`

-To install the container-service plug-in:
+To install the container-service plugin:
 `ibmcloud plugin install container-service`